dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.21 - [Mr Sun temp](/2020/11/04/canvas-example-game-mr-sun-temp/)

 This is a fork of the Mr Sun canvas example, it is more or less the same source code, but with some additional plug-ins that have to do with temperature.
+This just seems like the next step to take when I get the very core of the game itself worked out.
+WHen I started this one I kind of jumped the gun by staring it to soon, however once I get the core of the game solid I am sure that I will be coming back to this one.

 ### 3.22 - [game spinner](/2020/06/07/canvas-example-game-spinner/)